Genesis

 Scripture nowhere attemps to give an age of the universe or the earth.
 There are three primary views about the age of the earth:

 1. Young Earth Creationism depends on adding up genealogical records given in Genesis to arrive at a relatievly recent date of creation.
-However, the biblical authors freely skip links in genealogies: Jesus is said to be the son of David and Abraham, Matthew in his genealogy skips Ahaziah, Joash, and Amaziah and says that Joram begot his great-great-grandson Uzziah to reach three tables of fourteen generations, so estimating a duration of time during the two tables of ten generations in Genesis 5 and 11 appears unjustified.
-Moreover, the fact that there is strong scientific evidence against this view from the dating of meteorites based on radioactive decay, the rate of the expansion of the universe traced backwards, massive numbers of craters on various moons, estimates based on the speed of light from the furthest stars, many layered rock sedimentation, and more should caution anyone against forcing this interpretation into the Bible.
+However, the biblical authors freely skip links in genealogies: Jesus is said to be the son of David and Abraham, Matthew in his genealogy skips Ahaziah, Joash, and Amaziah and says that Joram begot his great-great-grandson Uzziah to reach three tables of fourteen generations.
+Therefore, estimating a duration of time during the two tables of ten generations in Genesis 5 and 11 appears unjustified.
+Moreover, the fact that there is strong scientific evidence against this view from the dating of meteorites based on radioactive decay, the rate of the expansion of the universe traced backwards, massive numbers of craters on various moons, estimates based on the speed of light from the furthest stars, many layered rock sedimentation, and other evidences should caution anyone against forcing this interpretation into the Bible.

 2. The Gap Theory suggests a temporal gap between the first two verses of Genesis.
 It proposes an initial perfect creation by God (1:1), followed by a catastrophic event leading to a formless and void Earth (1:2)—attributed to Satan's fall or a cosmic battle—resulting in a gap of undefined duration where geological and fossil records were formed.
 The subsequent verses are seen as God's re-creation or restoration of the Earth.
 However, the Hebrew waw-consecutive construction used here does not support a gap as it typically indicates a narrative sequence rather than a disjunctive or parenthetical statement.
-Instead of describing restoration, Genesis 1:3 and on appears to be describing creation which is good, not fallen.
+Instead of describing restoration, Genesis 1:3 and on appears to be describing the initial creation which is good, not fallen.
 While the precense of Satan in Eden is not explained, reading a cosmic battle or Satan's fall into that gap seems unwarranted.
 The phrase "formless and void" (tohu wa-bohu), which some gap theorists use to suggest a post-catastrophe scenario (e.g. The Scofield Reference Bible), is instead likely describing an unfinished, uninhabited Earth in its primordial state.

 Outline